Equal Pay for Similar Work

 Using matched employer-employee data from 2005--2013 we identify the following effects of EPSW consistent with our model predictions.
 First, EPSW increases gender segregation across firms.
-The share of firms with workers of only one gender increases by 4.6 percentage points, off a baseline of 31.2\% of gender-segregated firms prior to EPSW enactment.
-While our theoretical results predict full gender segregation across all firms, there are clearly unmodeled factors that prevent such a stark empirical prediction.
+The share of firms with workers of only one gender increases by 4.4 percentage points, off a baseline of 34.3\% of gender-segregated firms prior to EPSW enactment.
 We show that EPSW leads to a ``missing mass'' of firms that are nearly-but-not-fully gender segregated, and moreover, that the share of ``missing,'' nearly segregated firms is of a similar magnitude as the increased share of fully segregated firms.
-These findings suggest that firms on the margin of full segregation (e.g. those which can become fully segregated by firing the last worker of the ``wrong'' gender) are those most likely to fully segregate after EPSW.
+Moreover, firms that are nearly-but-not-fully segregated pre policy are the most likely to fully segregate post policy.
+These patterns are consistent with the predictions from our search model, and suggest that firms on the margin of full segregation can more easily transition to full segregation (e.g. by firing the only worker of the ``wrong'' gender).

 Second, we show that EPSW moves the gender wage gap in favor of the majority group of workers in a local labor market.
-The average within-firm gender wage gap was 35.8\% prior to EPSW.
-By including worker-firm fixed effects in our specifications, we are able to compare the impacts of EPSW on the same worker at the same firm.
-In local labor markets---defined by firm industry and county---where a majority of workers are men, we find that EPSW \emph{increases} (in favor of men) the gender wage gap by 3.8 percentage points, while in local labor markets where a majority of workers are women, we find that EPSW \emph{decreases} (in favor of women) the gender wage gap by 5.2 percentage points.
+In local labor markets---defined by firm industry and county---where a majority of workers are men, we find that EPSW \emph{increases} (in favor of men) the gender wage gap by 4.3 percentage points, while in local labor markets where a majority of workers are women, we find that EPSW \emph{decreases} (in favor of women) the gender wage gap by 6.2 percentage points.
 These findings exactly match our prediction that EPSW benefits the majority group of workers in a labor market.
-Because men in Chile dominate the overall labor market (5/6 of all workers are employed in majority male local labor markets), the overall effect of EPSW is to increase the gender wage gap (in favor of men) by 2.6 percentage points.
+Because men in Chile dominate the overall labor market (5/6 of all workers are employed in majority male local labor markets), the overall effect of EPSW is to increase the gender wage gap (in favor of men) by 2.7 percentage points.